 Since I first covered Flight Search in this column, in October 2011, it has made several noteworthy improvements.
 You can search for international flights and book directly through most major online travel agencies and airlines, including two that were conspicuously missing at launch — Virgin America and JetBlue Airways.
 There’s a new map that shows live fares, which tell you what it costs to fly from your home airport to another.
 If you’re trying to save a little money, click on the little bar to find out when the lowest airfares are available.

 Perhaps Flight Search’s best qualities are its speed and comprehensiveness.
-It’s blazingly fast, and if you run a few searches, you’ll find that it offers a mind-numbing number of flight options and possible combinations, which were considered ITA’s strengths.
+It’s incredibly fast, and if you run a few searches, you’ll discover that it presents an overwhelming number of flight options and possible combinations, which experts considered ITA’s strengths.
 (Unfortunately, it doesn’t display all options: There is some Southwest inventory, but you don’t see prices unless you click through to the airline’s site, making a fare comparison a little tricky.)

-When Google bought ITA and used its technology to create Flight Search, competitors were worried that it would quickly put them out of business.
+When Google acquired ITA and employed its technology to create Flight Search, competitors feared that Google would rapidly drive them out of business.
 But four years later, the companies that had misgivings are still here.
 Four online agencies — Expedia, Orbitz, Priceline (which owns Kayak.com) and Travelocity — have a virtual lock on the American online travel industry, with a 95 percent market share, according to analysis by PhoCusWright.